Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 What it costs: No entry fee.
 Train tickets for the Patalpani–Kalakund heritage ride are around ₹20–50 per person.
 Local guides for treks may charge ₹200–400.

-• Bhutta (corn on the cob) is roasted fresh during monsoon.
+• Bhutta (corn on the cob) is roasted fresh during the monsoon.

 • Local tea stalls serving hot chai and pakoras, the perfect combo with misty views.